 But then – *record scratch* – “I had everything in the world going for me,” Diggins writes of her senior year of high school, “and nothing to complain about.
 Which is why when I started to struggle with an eating disorder, I felt such shame.
 Why did I have this problem?
 I didn’t have any reason to have an eating disorder (so I thought).”

-This portion of the memoir absolutely begins to shine as a work of literature: Diggins felt so guilty about her eating disorder precisely because she believed that she had had a perfect life to that point.
+This may not make you remember much about Diggins’s childhood after you put down the book, but it absolutely begins to recuperate this portion of the memoir as a work of literature: Diggins felt so guilty about her eating disorder precisely because she believed that she had had such a perfect life to that point.

 In unflinching detail, Diggins describes bulimia, stress, and the compounding pressures of being a high-achieving student as well as an accomplished violinist as well as one of the best junior skiers in the country.
 There is disordered eating, forced vomiting, lies to her family and friends, and, eventually, throwing up so hard and so often that she bursts a blood vessel in her eye.
 It is unsettling to read, and Diggins pulls few punches.
 This section must have taken courage to write.